paresmarc/MDEF/docs/Term2/11-CNC.md

 Starting this seminar made me so happy.
 I am so interested in learning digital fabrication tools and CNC is one of the most interesting but at the same time I had little experience.

 ### Concepts
 I started thinking about some concepts to use the CNC machine to fabricate something useful for me.
+I wanted to test the 3D potential of the CNC, so I designed some rounded and organic shapes.

 #### Mirror